Chief Compliance Officers: Role, Authority, and Strategic Importance

 Regulatory change updates

-Board-level reporting elevates compliance from operational to strategic oversight.
+Board-level reporting elevates compliance from operational function to strategic oversight discipline.

 Chief Compliance Officer vs. Other Executive Roles